caliusoptimus/venmulator/README.md

 - Single sensor on a thermostat worked reliably.
 - Multiple thermostats on the same network, with one emulated sensor per thermostat, worked without issues.
 - Strange behavior was observed when using more than one emulated sensor on a single thermostat (tested on T8850).
+Based on analysis of the T8850 firmware, this seems to be an issue with the thermostat and not this integration.
+Example: One emulated sensor was paired and set as the control source.
+Upon pairing another sensor (such as outdoor), the first sensor was no longer used as a control source, although it is still paired.
+Removing the second sensor returns to normal behavior.

 ## Recommendation